 5. I-9 Form Mistakes

 I-9 Employment Eligibility Forms are supposed to be filled within three days of the arrival of a new employee.
 Filling the form is actually quite straight-forward.
-However, the I-9 Form is one of the commonest legal violations which HRs make.
+However, errors on the I-9 Form are common legal violations.
 In most cases, it is a matter of forgetting or filling in the forms sloppily.

 Over the past three years, I-9 Form audits have been stepped up.
-Employers who haven’t filled the forms at all, or haven’t filled them properly can be subjected to sanctions.
+Employers who haven’t completed the forms, or haven’t completed them properly with their employees can be subjected to sanctions.
 Above all, they can subject themselves to unnecessary inconvenience and scrutiny.